lmielke/chattymoe/Readme.md

 <img src="https://drive.google.com/uc?id=1C8LBRduuHTgN8tWDqna_eH5lvqhTUQR4" alt="me_happy" class="plain" height="150px" width="220px">

 ## ChattyMoe
 NOTE: This is a terrible prototype and not ready for use.
-It is currently in development.
+It is currently in development
+    and currently only working with Windows powershell.

 Also some features such as content.text_from_audio are run as subprocess and are not available in this package.
 Reuse any code as you like.